openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 The extension will be installed in the directory `<postgres_shareddir>/extension`.
 You can check the directory with `pg_config --sharedir`.

-To start using the extension in a database, execute psql command: `CREATE EXTENSION hive_fork_manager`
+To start using the extension in a database, execute psql command: `CREATE EXTENSION hive_fork_manager CASCADE;`.
+The CASCADE phrase is needed, to automatically install extensions the hive_fork_manager depends on.

 ### Alternatively, you can manually execute the SQL scripts to directly install the fork manager
 The required ordering of the sql scripts is included in the cmake file [src/hive_fork_manager/CMakeLists.txt](./CMakeLists.txt).